Schumer doubles down on push for impeachment trial subpoenas, as McConnell declares 'impasse'

 On Monday morning, McConnell told "Fox & Friends" that he has spoken to Schumer, but so far no progress has been made.

 At the same time, he is waiting for House Speaker Nancy Pelosi to deliver the articles of impeachment to the Senate, claiming he has no authority to move forward until that happens.
 Pelosi has stated that she will not appoint impeachment managers to represent the House until the Senate determines the trial's process.

-McConnell has argued the Senate should follow the Clinton impeachment model, proceeding with a trial while working out the details of potential witnesses and other matters later.
+McConnell said Monday he hasn't "ruled out witnesses," but argued the Senate should follow the Clinton impeachment model, proceeding with a trial while working out the details of potential witnesses and other matters later.

 “We’re at an impasse, we can’t do anything until the speaker sends the papers over," McConnell said.
 "So everybody, enjoy the holidays.”